 Community groups and local governments working to boost census response in historically hard-to-count neighborhoods are now able to target their efforts with a web-based, interactive mapping site developed by the City University of New York (CUNY) Mapping Service at the Center for Urban Research, CUNY Graduate Center.

-The Census 2010 Hard-To-Count Interactive Map [www.CensusHardToCountMaps.org] not only pinpoints census tracts that the U.S. Census Bureau considers difficult to enumerate, it also displays the detailed demographic and housing characteristics that the Census Bureau believes will create challenges to achieving an accurate count in certain communities.
+The Census 2010 Hard-To-Count Interactive Map [NB: the site at www.CensusHardToCountMaps.org is temporarily offline pending map & data updates] not only pinpoints census tracts that the U.S. Census Bureau considers difficult to enumerate, it also displays the detailed demographic and housing characteristics that the Census Bureau believes will create challenges to achieving an accurate count in certain communities.
 The map enables census advocates to tailor their activities and messages to address specific barriers, such as language difficulties or low educational attainment.

 The mapping tool is based on the Census Bureau’s Tract Level Planning Database, which identified 12 population and housing characteristics associated with low mail response in the 2000 census.
 The interactive map not only shows these characteristics within hard-to-count census tracts, it also displays tracts with low 2000 census mail return rates and high foreclosure risk.